bufbuild/docs.buf.build/docs/breaking/rules.md

 **Category: `FILE`**

-These check that no enums, messages or services are deleted from a given file.
-Deleting an enum, message or service will delete the corresponding generated type, which could be referenced in source code.
+These check that no enums, messages, or services are deleted from a given file.
+Deleting an enum, message or service deletes the corresponding generated type, which could be referenced in source code.
 Instead of deleting these types, deprecate them:

 ```protobuf